 Lori: You know, it's funny, because usually I forget.
 Because I'm almost always writing with the kids running around, which is why I got the mini disk, because I could just turn it on and leave it running.
 And you know, you have to put the guitar down every ten minutes and do something with somebody.
 I don't really remember exactly what I was doing, but I know that at that time when I wrote "Beautiful Man" I was pregnant with my daughter, who's five, and I was home.
 At that point I only wrote songs at home, but since then I've done a lot of co-writing, so I'll write in Nashville a lot.
 But at that point I'm sure I was just sitting in my living room somewhere.

-Songfacts: And a song like that you said is about your husband.
-But then when you get into your Bruce Springsteen mode and you're writing your songs which are very character-driven, is there anything you do to get inspiration to give you that impetus to write these songs?
+Songfacts: A song like that is about your husband, but then when you get into your Bruce Springsteen mode and you're writing your songs which are very character-driven, is there anything you do to get inspiration to give you that impetus to write these songs?

 Lori: As far as finding what the person's about?